-“LEAF is a fantastic opportunity for urban youth to really experience nature first-hand and learn about what it means to be a good steward of the land,” said Karen Tharp, director of urban stewardship and engagement.
+“LEAF is a fantastic opportunity for urban youths to really experience nature first-hand and learn about what it means to be a good steward of the land,” said Karen Tharp, director of urban stewardship and engagement.
 “The fact that there’s an international element this year just adds to wealth of learning opportunities this internship provides.”

 This year, LEAF interns from Illinois, New York, Connecticut and Ashikaga, Japan convened at the Conservancy’s Emiquon preserve in Lewiston, IL.
 Ashikaga is Springfield’s sister city in Japan; the Japanese students were able to travel to Illinois through a government grant that encourages international science experiences.
-Along with two LEAF students from the Chicago High School for Agricultural Sciences and four others from the Conservancy’s New York and Connecticut LEAF programs, the Ashikaga students participated in field work activities at Emiquon, including water sampling and toxicology studies, boat collection and cleaning, invasive species clearing, archaeological dig visits at Dickson Mound and much more.
+Along with two LEAF students from the Chicago High School for Agriculture and four others from the Conservancy’s New York and Connecticut LEAF programs, the Ashikaga students participated in field work activities at Emiquon, including water sampling and toxicology studies, boat collection and cleaning, invasive species clearing, archaeological dig visits at Dickson Mound and much more.
 The students then took the results of their field work back to University of Illinois-Springfield to do lab work and analysis and prepare presentations on their findings.

 Although the Ashikaga students were only at Emiquon for a few days, the LEAF interns will continue their work at Emiquon through the end of July.
 In addition to their science and restoration activities, LEAF interns live together and are responsible for collaboratively managing their household budget and chores.
 The use of cell phone and other electronics are limited during the internship to maximize the experience of being in nature.